k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 * The Crawler scans the data source while identifying the existing entities and the relationships between them.
 The Crawler's output is the Catalog schema.
 * The Plugin Framework is an internal platform for running the plugins.
 It is a pipeline of plugins which are executed by the Discovery job after the Crawler completion.

- The pipeline execution is performed based on the product configuration **plugins.discovery** file which defines the crawler filter (if needed) and the list of plugins, their execution order and input parameters.
+The pipeline is executed based on the combination of the product and project rules (configurations).

+The product configuration of the Discovery Pipeline includes the list of product built-in plugins with their input parameters, sample size for the data snapshot and more.

-Starting V8.2, the pipeline configuration is performed via a new [Discovery Pipeline screen] rather than by editing the plugins.discovery file manually.
+Starting from V8.2, the project configuration file includes only the overrides to the product configuration.
+The project level overrides are performed using a [Discovery Pipeline screen](13_discovery_pipeline_settings.md) in the Catalog Settings.

 ### Plugins Pipeline